o355/pitop-brightnesskeys/README.md

  Thanks to the pi-top team for finally making some improvements for open-sourcing their code and allowing the Pi-Top to work on normal Raspbian.
 Having open-source code opens the gate for advanced users tinkering with their Pi-Tops.

  Thanks to @m-roberts for making an issue and addressing some concerns I had.

+# Typos?
+Confusing documentation?
+Issues?
+Submit a PR or issue!
+I'm actively working on my Python project so I don't have all the time in the world to maintain this repo.

+This was a hacked-up repo made at night to make brightness keys and shortcut keys work.